-A couple of times each year I mention Service Learning at WestMAC.
-This is because we recognise the importance of serving others as part of the education of our young people.
-In fact, the Senior School Philosophical Statement makes explicit reference to the notion of fostering servant-leadership in our students.
+At WestMAC, we recognise the importance of Service Learning; serving others as part of the education of our young people.
+In fact, the Senior School Philosophical Statement makes explicit reference to the notion of fostering servant leadership in our students.